 Depression and anxiety are very common medical conditions in the community.
 Unfortunately fewer than 50% of cases present to their doctors for a wide variety of reasons.
 A lesser number agree to undertake medical management to full remission.
-Delayed diagnosis, implementation of care and follow-up result in many complications such chronic courses in the anxiety and depressive states including self harm, suicide.
+Delayed diagnosis, implementation of care and follow-up result in many complications such as chronic courses in the anxiety and depressive states including self-harm, suicide.
 All this translates into much distress for the patient and their immediate kin.

 Recognizing the Patient with Depression and Anxiety

 The recognition of patients at risk for depression is an extraordinarily important responsibility.
 There is a genetic susceptibility to such conditions and then there are environmental predisposing factors which contribute in various shades in the individual case.
 Obtaining the patient’s family history is crucial.
-The patient’s personal history of depression is also important, since a previous episode increases an individual’s risk for a subsequent episode.
+The patient’s personal history of depression is also important since a previous episode increases an individual’s risk for a subsequent episode.